You Let Me Go by Eliza Graham

 In this book we also get to follow Rozenn as her family leave Occupied Paris for a fishing village in Brittany.
 Her father takes up the respectable position of the local doctor, but they have a secret that must be kept from the villagers as they settle into their new life.
 The hardships, lack of food and living in constant fear of interrogation isn’t easy for Rozenn, who came across as strong, determined and quite different to her siblings.
 I felt her frustrations with her family and the situation, as she questioned her parent’s motives.
 She might have missed the city life she was forced to leave behind, but the descriptions of the coves, cliff tops and stone cottages of Brittany made it easy for me to imagine her falling in love with the coast.
 I also found it interesting to see the comparisons of life in Paris and then Brittany during The Occupation.

 In France, Morane finds herself in a close-knit community, where the local people are wary of questions from so long ago, but a good Breton name and the ability to speak French slowly opens some doors.
-With so few survivors still alive, a lot of what she initially learns, gives rise to more seemingly unanswerable questions.

 I love a good mystery and as events from the past and the present slowly unfurled, I tried to piece together Rozenn’s story and work out what had happened to fracture her family all those years ago.